-- Bullying and continually being unkind to others - Accessing inappropriate material - Failing to declare a criminal conviction or an ongoing criminal investigation - Persistent refusal to engage in support and intervention - 6.34 In instances where the situation presents an immediate threat to the safety and wellbeing of members of the College community, we reserve the right to move straight to Suspension.
-We may also suspend where a threat cannot be fully determined, without an investigation taking place. - 6.35 The College reserves the right to involve or refer instances to the Police or other agencies for any Suspensions and Permanent Exclusions. - 6.36 Where students are enrolled to qualifications that involve working with children or protective services, we have a duty of care to consider their suitability for their chosen career path.
-We reserve the right to review a student's programme of study when considering this duty of care. - 6.37 Suspension can be requested by staff but must be authorised by any College Middle Manager, Senior Manager, or a Deputy Designated Safeguarding Lead. - 6.38 To minimise disruption to learning, we will attempt to keep Suspension time to a minimum and independent learning material will be shared with the student, so they can continue with appropriate study. - 6.39 Permanent Exclusion is only used in extreme circumstances, where no reasonable adjustments or other course of action is possible.
-This is when the behaviour or incident is deemed serious enough, to move directly to this sanction. - 6.40 Permanent exclusion however, is a decision that can only be made by a member of the Senior Management Team. - 6.41 The person involved will cease to be considered a College student because they have broken their 'Ready Respect Safe' agreement with us in an irreparable way and represent a risk to the wellbeing and overall safety of others.
-As a result, the student will permanently be excluded from accessing all College facilities, courses, systems, and premises.
+- 6.33 In instances where the situation presents an immediate threat to the safety and wellbeing of any member of the College community, we reserve the right to move straight to Suspension.
+We may also suspend where a threat cannot be fully determined, without an investigation taking place. - 6.34 The College reserves the right to involve or refer instances to the Police or other agencies for any Suspensions and Permanent Exclusions. - 6.35 Where students are enrolled to qualifications that involve working with children or protective services, we have a duty of care to consider their suitability for their chosen career path.
+We reserve the right to review a student's programme of study, at any point, when considering this duty of care. - 6.36 Suspension can be requested by staff but must be authorised by any College Middle Manager, Senior Manager, or a Deputy Designated Safeguarding Lead. - 6.37 To minimise disruption to learning, we will attempt to keep Suspension time to a minimum and independent learning material will be shared with the student, so they can continue with appropriate study. - 6.38 Exclusion is only used in extreme circumstances, where no other course of action is possible.
+This is when the behaviour or incident is deemed serious enough, to move directly to this sanction. - 6.39 Exclusion is a decision that can only be made by a member of the Senior Management Team. - 6.40 The person involved will cease to be considered a College student because they have broken their 'Ready Respect Safe' agreement with us in an irreparable way and represent a risk to the wellbeing and overall safety of others.
+As a result, the student will be excluded from accessing all College facilities, courses, systems, and premises, for a period of time as stated by the outcome letter they receive.

-Ref - Student Support Policy and Procedure Issue Date - September 2023 Page 13 of 16 Review Date - September 2024
+Ref - Student Support Policy and Procedure Issue Date - January 2025 Page 14 of 16 Review Date - August 2025